brianchandotcom/com-liferay-apio-architect/README.markdown

 And you're ready to create your first Vulcan Architect resource!

 Create a new Java class and annotate it with `@Component` to expose it as an OSGi component.
 Then have it implement the [`CollectionResource`](https://github.com/liferay/com-liferay-vulcan/blob/master/vulcan-api/src/main/java/com/liferay/vulcan/resource/CollectionResource.java) class of `vulcan-api`.
-You will have to provide two type arguments: the type of the model you want to expose, and the type of identifier that uses that model, for example [`LongIdentifier`](https://github.com/liferay/com-liferay-vulcan/blob/master/vulcan-api/src/main/java/com/liferay/vulcan/resource/identifier/LongIdentifier.java) (if your type uses a long number internally as an identifier).
+You will have to provide two type arguments: the type of the model you want to expose, and the type of identifier that uses that model, for example, [`LongIdentifier`](https://github.com/liferay/com-liferay-vulcan/blob/master/vulcan-api/src/main/java/com/liferay/vulcan/resource/identifier/LongIdentifier.java) (if your type uses a long number internally as an identifier).

 Now you will simply have to implement three methods: